 City of Burnaby

 Grants of up to $12,000 and grants of up to $25,000 to Burnaby, British Columbia nonprofit organizations for community festivals and celebratory events.
-Funding may be requested to support existing festivals or to initiate new festivals.
+Funding is intended to support existing festivals or to initiate new festivals, which can be neighborhood initiatives, events within specific areas of the city, or citywide or regional events.
 This program supports community festivals that evoke a celebratory feeling.

 Festivals should be innovative and entertaining and encourage the following: celebration of community spirit, achievement and congregation; a representation of the City’s diversity; awareness of local and visiting talent, expression, and uniqueness; and the appreciation of arts and culture, heritage and community pride.

-Small Scale (Project Budget of up to $30,000) - Events organized around a specific theme, animated through arts and cultural activities and open to the community for broad access and participation.
+- Small Scale (project budget up to $30,000): Events organized around a specific theme, animated through arts and cultural activities and open to the community for broad access and participation.

 Use of Grant Funds: